-Measure Source Baseline performance at framework launch (Sep 2020) Year 1 (Based on 2021 Trustwide D&I Annual report-Nov 2021) A more diverse and representative workforce Workforce demographics 29% BAME, significantly below the London average of 45%.
-35% BAME staff Greater diversity at Board and senior leadership levels WRES Indicator 9 BAME representation at Board level was 8% lower than the Trust workforce.
+Measure Source Baseline performance at framework launch (Sep 2020) Year 1 (Based on 2021 Trustwide D&I Annual report-Nov 2021) A more diverse and representative workforce.
+Workforce demographics.
+29% BAME which is significantly below the London average of 45%.
+35% BAME staff Greater diversity at Board and senior leadership levels.
+WRES Indicator 9.
+BAME representation at Board level is 8% lower than Trust workforce.
 BAME representation was 12% lower than the Trust workforce.
-Improvement in recruitment outcomes for BAME applicants WRES Indicator 2, recruitment data White applicants were 2.25 times more likely to be appointed than BAME applicants.
+Improvement in recruitment outcomes for BAME applicants.
+WRES Indicator 2, recruitment data.
+White applicants are 2.03 times more likely to be appointed than BAME applicants.
 White applicants were 2.09 times more likely to be appointed than BAME applicants.
-Improvement in recruitment outcomes for disabled applicants WDES Indicator 2, recruitment data Non-disabled applicants were 1.3 times more likely to be appointed Non-disabled applicants were 1.1 times more likely to

-Measure Source Baseline performance at framework launch (Sep 2020) Year 1 (Based on 2021 Trustwide D&I Annual report-Nov 2021) than disabled applicants. be appointed than disabled applicants.
-Improvement in "Equality & Diversity" staff survey theme NHS staff survey 2020 staff survey theme score was 8.9 (out of 10).
+Improvement in recruitment outcomes for disabled applicants.
+WDES Indicator 2, recruitment data.
+Non-disabled applicants are 1.3 times more likely to be appointed than disabled applicants.
+Non-disabled applicants were 1.1 times more likely to be appointed than disabled applicants.
+Improvement in "Equality & Diversity" staff survey theme.
+NHS staff survey.
+2020 staff survey theme score was 8.9 (out of 10).
 National average for acute specialist trusts was 9.2.
 Due to changes in Staff Survey results, this information is not available.
 See Staff Survey section.
-Improvement in demographic pay gap Gender pay gap reporting, GOSH pay data reporting, GOSH pay gap for 2019 was More internal applicants being promoted to roles at GOSH Recruitment data 40% of appointees were existing staff members.
+Improvement in demographic pay gap.
+Gender pay gap reporting, GOSH pay data.
+The reported gender pay gap for 2019 was 17%.
+The mean reported Gender pay gap for 2020 was 15.4% between male and female staff.
+More internal applicants being promoted to role at GOSH.
+Recruitment data.
+40% of appointees were existing staff members.
 35% of appointments were to internal candidates.
-Increased access to training and development opportunities WRES indicator 4, training data White staff were 1.18 times more likely to access discretionary training.
+Increased access to training and development opportunities.
+WRES indicator 4, training data.
+White staff were 1.18 times more likely to access discretionary training.
 White staff were 1.21 times more likely to access discretionary training than BAME staff.
 Staff feeling GOSH acts fairly regarding career progression NHS staff survey 50% of respondents felt that GOSH acted fairly with regard to career progression.
 52% of respondents felt that GOSH acted fairly with regard to career progression.
-Proportion of staff recommending GOSH as a place to work NHS staff survey 67% of respondents would recommend GOSH as place to work.
-71% of respondents would recommend GOSH as place to work

-Measure Source Baseline performance at framework launch (Sep 2020) Year 1 (Based on 2021 Trustwide D&I Annual report-Nov 2021) Reduction in relative likelihood of BAME staff entering formal HR processes (e.g., disciplinary, capability) WRES indicator 3, Employee Relations data BAME staff were 2.74 more likely to be in a formal disciplinary process.
-BAME staff were 2.87 times more likely to be in a formal disciplinary process Improved staff declaration rates against protected characteristics HR data 34% of staff opted not to disclose at least one protected characteristic.
+Proportion of staff recommending GOSH as a place to work.
+NHS staff survey.
+67% of respondents would recommend GOSH as place to work.
+71% of respondents would recommend GOSH as place to work Reduction in relative likelihood BAME staff entering formal HR processes (e.g. disciplinary, capability) WRES indicator 3, Employee Relations data.
+BAME staff were 2.74 more likely to be in a formal disciplinary process.
+BAME staff were 2.87 times more likely to be in a formal disciplinary process Improved staff declaration rates against protected characteristics.
+HR data.
+34% of staff have opted to not disclose at least one protected characteristic.
 32% of staff opted to not disclose at least one protected characteristic